-Depth-first search and breadth-first search can be used for traversing the nodes of a tree.
-The traversal of a tree is easier to implement than that of a general graph, because there are no cycles in the tree and it is not possible to reach a node from multiple directions.
+General graph traversal algorithms can be used to traverse the nodes of a tree.
+However, the traversal of a tree is easier to implement than that of a general graph, because there are no cycles in the tree and it is not possible to reach a node from multiple directions.